 Involuntary

 Termination

 In

 Quits For Connection

-"Good Upon Termination Termination with Change
+"Good Upon 7 Γermination T ermination , with Change

-Upon Reason" Upon "Disability" Without For "Cause" of
+U pon Reason" Upon • "Disability" Without F or "Cause" of

-Retirement (2) Death (3) "Cause" (4) Control(5)
+Reti rement (2) Death (3) "Cause" (4) Control(5)

-Base Salary \$ \$ 4,860,000 \$ \$ \$ 4,860,000 \$ \$ 6,681,209(6)
+Base Salary \$ \$ 3,720,000 \$ \$ \$ 3,720,000 \$ \$ 5,681,431(6)

-Restricted Stock -
+Restricted Stock - Performance-

-Performance-

-Based -
+Based

-Annual Cash

-Incentive

-Award (1) - - - - - -
+Annual Cash Incentive Award (1)

-84

-(1) Assumes that if the Named Officer is terminated on December 31, 2014, they were employed through the end of the incentive period.

-(2) Defined as (i) our violation or failure to perform or satisfy any material covenant, condition or obligation required to be performed or satisfied by us, or (ii) the material change in the nature, titles or scope of the duties, obligations, rights or powers of the Named Officer's employment resulting from any action or failure to act by us.

-(3) Defined as a Named Officer's inability to perform his duties by reason of any disability or incapacity (due to any physical or mental injury, illness or defect) for an aggregate of 180 days in any consecutive 12-month period.

-(4) Defined as (i) the Named Officer's conviction of, or entering a plea of guilty or nolo contendere (which plea is not withdrawn prior to its approval by the court) to, a felony offense and either the Named Officer's failure to perfect an appeal of such conviction prior to the expiration of the maximum period of time within which, under applicable law or rules of court, such appeal may be perfected or, if he does perfect such an appeal, the sustaining of his conviction of a felony offense on appeal; or (ii) the determination by our Board of Directors, after due inquiry, based upon convincing evidence, that the Named Officer has:

-(A) committed fraud against, or embezzled or misappropriated funds or other assets of, our Company (or any subsidiary);

-(B) violated, or caused our Company (or any subsidiary) or any of our officers, employees or other agents, or any other individual or entity to violate, any material law, rule, regulation or ordinance, or any material written policy, rule or directive of our Company or our Board of Directors;
+- (1) Assumes that if the Named Officer is terminated on December 31, 2015, they were employed through the end of the incentive period. - (2) Defined as (i) our violation or failure to perform or satisfy any material covenant, condition or obligation required to be performed or satisfied by us, or (ii) the material change in the nature, titles or scope of the duties, obligations, rights or powers of the Named Officer's employment resulting from any action or failure to act by us. - (3) Defined as a Named Officer's inability to perform his duties by reason of any disability or incapacity (due to any physical or mental injury, illness or defect) for an aggregate of 180 days in any consecutive 12-month period. - (4) Defined as (i) the Named Officer's conviction of, or entering a plea of guilty or nolo contendere (which plea is not withdrawn prior to its approval by the court) to, a felony offense and either the Named Officer's failure to perfect an appeal of such conviction prior to the expiration of the maximum period of time within which, under applicable law or rules of court, such appeal may be perfected or, if he does perfect such an appeal, the sustaining of his conviction of a felony offense on appeal; or (ii) the determination by our Board of Directors, after due inquiry, based upon convincing evidence, that the Named Officer has: - (A) committed fraud against, or embezzled or misappropriated funds or other assets of, our Company (or any subsidiary); - (B) violated, or caused our Company (or any subsidiary) or any of our officers, employees or other agents, or any other individual or entity to violate, any material law, rule, regulation or ordinance, or any material written policy, rule or directive of our Company or our Board of Directors; - (C) willfully, or because of gross or persistent inaction, failed properly to perform his duties or acted in a manner detrimental to, or adverse to our interests; or - (D) violated, or failed to perform or satisfy any material covenant, condition or obligation required to be performed or satisfied by him under his employment agreement with us;

-(C) willfully, or because of gross or persistent inaction, failed properly to perform his duties or acted in a manner detrimental to, or adverse to our interests; or and that, in the case of any violation or failure referred to in clause (B), (C) or (D), above, such violation or failure has caused, or is reasonably likely to cause, us to suffer or incur a substantial casualty, loss, penalty, expense or other liability or cost.
+and that, in the case of any violation or failure referred to in clause (B), (C) or (D), above, such violation or failure has caused, or is reasonably likely to cause, us to suffer or incur a substantial casualty, loss, penalty, expense or other liability or cost.